 \section{Introduction}

-Mathematical reasoning involves not just solving problems but judging whether a problem is worth solving.
-In recent years, large language models (LLMs) and large reasoning models (LRMs) have substantially advanced in their ability to solve mathematics problems: they have gone from struggling to solve grade school mathematics problems to now achieving gold-medal-level performance at the International Mathematical Olympiad (IMO) \cite{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving, DeepMind2025GeminiGold, openai2025o3o4mini, achim2025aristotleimolevelautomatedtheorem}.
-While this progress is impressive, \textit{problems are often given to models to solve}.
-Even computer-assisted discoveries like improved bounds on the CapSet problem (by FunSearch \cite{veličković2024amplifyinghumanperformancecombinatorial}), better matrix multiplication algorithms (by AlphaTensor \cite{AlphaTensor2022}), or the improved bound on the kissing number (by AlphaEvolve \cite{novikov2025alphaevolvecodingagentscientific}) have ultimately depended on human-posed targets or carefully designed heuristics.
+Mathematical reasoning involves not just solving problems but also judging whether a problem is worth solving.
+Large language models (LLMs) and large reasoning models (LRMs) have substantially advanced in their ability to solve mathematics problems: they have gone from struggling to solve grade school mathematics problems to now achieving gold-medal-level performance at the International Mathematical Olympiad (IMO)~\cite{cobbe2021trainingverifierssolvemath, hendrycks2021measuringmathematicalproblemsolving, DeepMind2025GeminiGold, openai2025o3o4mini, achim2025aristotleimolevelautomatedtheorem}.
+While this progress is impressive, \textit{problems are often given to models by humans}.
+Even computer-assisted discoveries like improved bounds on the CapSet problem (by FunSearch~\cite{veličković2024amplifyinghumanperformancecombinatorial}), better matrix multiplication algorithms (by AlphaTensor~\cite{AlphaTensor2022}), or the improved bound on the kissing number (by AlphaEvolve~\cite{novikov2025alphaevolvecodingagentscientific}) have ultimately depended on human-posed targets or carefully designed heuristics.

 It is unclear whether LLMs and LRMs can adequately judge and select which problems are worth solving at all~\citep{collins2025evaluating}.
-This is important, because problem selection is crucial for many potential applications of LLMs from education (e.g., proposing interesting problems and examples to students) to automated mathematical discovery (AMD) \cite{poesia2024learningformalmathematicsintrinsic, mishra2023mathematicalconjecturegenerationusing} (posing interesting conjectures to explore).
-Answering the question \emph{``is this problem worth solving?''} entails exploring two dimensions: whether the problem is interesting enough and whether it is challenging enough.
-While some prior work has explored the notion of interestingness in humans \cite{10.1093/philmat/nku014, day1967evaluations, berlyne1963complexity}, in this paper, we take the first step in empirically comparing interestingness and difficulty judgments across humans and LLMs.
+This is important because problem selection is crucial for many potential applications of LLMs from education (e.g., proposing interesting problems and examples to students) to automated mathematical discovery (AMD; posing interesting conjectures to explore)~\cite{poesia2024learningformalmathematicsintrinsic, mishra2023mathematicalconjecturegenerationusing,bailey2026scaling}.
+Answering the question \emph{``is this problem worth solving?''} often involves estimating properties of the problem before any experience e.g., whether the problem is likely to be challenging, or generally interesting.
+While some prior work has explored the notion of interestingness in humans~\cite{10.1093/philmat/nku014, day1967evaluations, berlyne1963complexity}, in this paper, we take \textbf{the first step} in empirically comparing interestingness and difficulty judgments across humans and LLMs.